Skip to contents

 (data.table::data.table())

-Table with with 4 columns:
+Table with with 4 columns, mainly for internal purposes:

 • "id" (character()) stores the name of the column.